-On November 20, 2020, the Company and the investor entered into an exchange agreement and issued a warrant to purchase up to an aggregate of 3,833 shares of the Company's common stock for \$150 per share which expire on August 20, 2024.
-As of March 31, 2022 and December 31, 2021, such warrant was outstanding.
+On November 20, 2020, the Company and the investor entered into an exchange agreement and issued a warrant to purchase up to an aggregate of 3,833 shares of the Company's common stock for \$150 per share which expires on August 20, 2024.
+As of December 31, 2021, such warrant was outstanding.
+In accordance with the underlying agreement, in connection with the Company's offering of Series F Preferred Stock, Series G Preferred Stock and the warrants on February 15, 2022, the warrant was adjusted to purchase an aggregate of 76,667 shares of the Company's common stock for \$0.05 per share.
+On June 8, 2022, the Company and the investor entered into a warrant repurchase agreement to repurchase the warrant for \$2,500,000.